JRazor22/cid_master/README.md

 Not every SD Card has a changeable cid number!
 SD Cards that have changeable cid number are some of Samsung EVO cards!

-In order to be able to read and change the SD Card cid number, you need an SD card adapter connected via PCI to your host computer.
+To be able to read and change the SD Card cid number, you need an SD card reader connected via PCI to your host computer.
 This is not possible with an external SD Card reader connected via a USB port.
-Even not all notebooks with build-in SD Card readers can read SD Card cid number, because SD Card adapter is not connected via PCI.
+Even not all notebooks with build-in SD Card readers can read SD Card cid number, because SD Card reader is not connected via PCI.
+Before using the script please check your SD Card reader connection.

 To use this script you need Python3!!
 [Python3 Install instractions](https://docs.python-guide.org/starting/install3/linux/).
-# SD Card conncention check:
+# SD Card reader connection:
 Discover do your machine can read SD Card cid number.
 In Ubuntu Terminal type:
 ```
 lspci